ekazakas/vipsgen/README.md

 ### Development Workflow

-When contributing to vipsgen, **do not commit the generated code** in the `vips/` directory (except `vips/vips_test.go`).
+When contributing to vipsgen, **do not commit the generated code** in the `vips*` directory.
 The development workflow is designed to keep generated code separate from source code.
 The repository uses GitHub Actions to automatically handle code generation when PRs are created.

 ## Special Thanks to `govips`